MIC-DKFZ/RTTB/README.md

 :information_source: enabling `BUILD_All_Modules` builds all modules (except Apps and Testing modules).

+:information_source: if you build RTTB with VS dynamic, you must ensure that code that uses RTTB DLLs uses the same stl

 Set the third party library paths.

 Finally, Generate the compilation files for your environment and built it.